 In Hollywood films, robots are usually portrayed as extremely intelligent and human-like – but rarely benign.
 Indeed, at some point during the movie, you can bet they’ll blow a fuse and try to take over the world.
 So as AI and android technologies develop in real life, no wonder the concern is that robots could become too clever for their own good.

-Yet, in this installment of The Debate, two distinguished professors of robotics – Gordon Cheng from the Technical University of Munich, Germany, and Hiroshi Ishiguro from Intelligent Robotics Laboratory at Osaka University, Japan – reveal that, while huge strides are being made in this field (both have created robots with human form), we are some way off from developing an emotionally intelligent robot.
+Two distinguished professors of robotics – Gordon Cheng from the Technical University of Munich, Germany, and Hiroshi Ishiguro from Intelligent Robotics Laboratory at Osaka University, Japan – reveal that, while huge strides are being made in this field (both have created robots with human form), we are some way off from developing an emotionally intelligent robot.

 Even so, we’ll increasingly see robots (humanoid and otherwise) in our homes and workplaces, and must learn to accept them, and even work in partnership with them.
 Professor Cheng and Professor Ishiguro highlight what this human-robot interaction could look like, and where we might encounter them in the years ahead.

 Professor Hiroshi Ishiguro